deepinbytes/typescript-test-binpacking/README.md

 From the root of your local repository, run `npm install`.

-To verify that installation was successful, run `npm run helloWorld`.
+To verify that installation was successful, run `npm run helloWorld`, you should see a success message.

 ## More Information